2022-Socorro-Hammerheads

 Days 3 – 9 (11 days / 10 night trips get an extra day at Cocos!):\Anchored in the lee of Cocos Island!!
 Enjoy some of the best diving in the world on the pinnacles surrounding cocos.
 The choice of dive sites is at the discretion of the park rangers and influenced by Mother Ocean, with a lot of input from your captain and dive guides.
 Typically, there will be an opportunity for 2 dives in the morning and 1 in the afternoon, with water temps ranging from 78 – 82°F (27 – 28°C).
 Plus, there’s the opportunity to go ashore several times, whale watch with the humpbacks, relax, and have a great time!!

-Day 10: Last day at sea: We will be making our way back to Golfito, packing gear up, visiting with new friends, and planning your next adventure!
+Day 10: Voyage back to Golfito.
+Packing gear up, visiting with your new friends, and making plans for your next adventure with Nautilus.

 Cocos Island of the Sharks – FAQs